-At 88, Simpson enjoys using his decades of business experience to mentor students from the departments of economics, political science and commerce.
-Last year he mentored eight students and this year he is adding eight more.
+Simpson used his decades of business experience to mentor students from the departments of economics, political science and commerce.

 “My style works best with having a few students at a time,” says Simpson.
 “But I make sure to help each one on an individual basis.”

 Sharing experience: key traits and key decisions

 One of his first mentees, Alexander Comeau, 24, earned a master’s in economics and was excited to have an opportunity to receive Simpson’s guidance.
 “I wouldn’t have had access to someone with Leonard’s depth and breadth of experience, professionally and personally, had it not been for this program,” he says.
 “I looked at the relationship as a great complement to my academic studies because of our shared interest in wealth management.”

 Comeau was eyeing a career as an investment portfolio manager.
 Simpson, having sold his retail shoe businesses in 2012, invested the proceeds through Westcourt Capital Corporation, an investment management boutique.
 He and his son, Alan, play an active role in the allocation of their assets.